SecretFoundation/docs/post-mortems-upgrades/upgrade-instructions/shockwave-omega.md

 ## Check your hardware compatiblity before the upgrade

-To check whether your hardware will be compatible with the new release, you can run the `check-hw` tool of the new release (or the latest RC version, if not available).
+To check whether your hardware will be able to register on the network, you can run the `check-hw` tool of the new release (or the latest RC version, if not available).
 You can find it in the [Releases page](https://github.com/scrtlabs/SecretNetwork/releases).

 Download the `check-hw` tar, extract and run: